OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/dynamically-creating-pages.md

 - Map the results of a GraphQL query against Gatsby's database to a React template in order to generate an HTML representation of the data
 - Learn about the concept of page queries in Gatsby

-By the end of this tutorial you'll know how to create static pages at build time in a Gatsby application based on data sourced from Drupal.
-Or any other source that Gatsby supports.
+By the end of this tutorial you'll know how to create static pages at build time in a Gatsby application based on data sourced from Drupal -- or any other source that Gatsby supports.
 [# endsummary #]

 ## Goal